MainulDip/AndroidDevStudy/design-pattern-kotlin.md

  ```

  ### UI Controllers(activity/fragment) vs ViewModel:
  The Android system can destroy UI controllers at any time based on certain user interactions or because of system conditions like low memory.
 Thats why it's not a good place to store app's state.
 Instead, the decision-making logic about the data should be added in your ViewModel.
-The ViewModel stores the app related data that isn't destroyed when activity or fragment is destroyed and recreated by the Android framework.
+The ViewModel stores the app related data that isn't destroyed when activity or fragment is destroyed and recreated by the Android framework

  * Activities and fragments are responsible for drawing views and data to the screen and responding to the user events.
 As licycle of this is not on developers hand, application state should never live here.